owl73/westmarch-landol/class/A_teplates.md

 With a piece of clothing, a drop of blood, or a personal item, your dog can track the owner of that item so long as they can be tracked.

-### Scrounge
+### Found a stick

-Your dog can lead you to food.
-The food has a 50% chance of being edible for people, but is always edible for your dog.
+Your dog will find sticks and show you them.

+Occationally, your dog will bring you something that it thinks is a stick but is definitely not a stick.

 ### Protect and Attack